ESRS standards

 ESRS (European Sustainability Reporting Standards) is a set of standards developed by the European Financial Reporting Advisory Group (EFRAG) to ensure uniform and transparent sustainability reporting in the EU.
 These ESRS standards are part of the European Sustainability Reporting Initiative and play a central role in the implementation of the Corporate Sustainability Reporting Directive (CSRD).

+The ESRS standards are divided into ESRS 1, ESRS 2 and the topic-specific standards.
 ESRS 1 defines general reporting requirements and principles, while ESRS 2 sets out specific cross-thematic reporting requirements.
 The ESRS standards are intended to help companies to record and disclose their ESG performance in detail in order to promote transparency and comparability.

 Which ESRS standards are mandatory?

 The ESRS standards, which are mandatory, primarily comprise ESRS 1 and ESRS 2.
 ESRS 1 defines general requirements and principles for sustainability reporting.
-ESRS 2 sets out specific cross-thematic reporting requirements , including governance structures and the identification of material sustainability-related impacts, risks and opportunities (IROs).
+ESRS 2 sets out specific cross-thematic reporting requirements, including governance structures and the identification of material sustainability-related impacts, risks and opportunities (IROs).
 In addition, depending on the relevant topics, companies must also comply with specific standards such as ESRS E1 for environmental aspects.

 What is the difference between CSRD and ESRS?

 The Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards (ESRS) are closely linked, but they have different roles.
 The CSRD is an EU directive that obliges companies to report comprehensively on their sustainability performance.
 It specifies which companies are obliged to report and what information must be disclosed.
 The ESRS standards, on the other hand, are the standards developed by the European Financial Reporting Advisory Group (EFRAG), which define the specific requirements and content of this reporting in detail.
-While the CSRD provides the legal framework, the ESRS standards (including ESRS 1 and ESRS 2) provide the specific guidelines that companies must follow in order to meet the requirements of the CSRD
+While the CSRD provides the legal framework, the ESRS standards (including ESRS 1 and ESRS 2) provide the specific guidelines that companies must follow in order to meet the requirements of the CSRD.

 How many data points do the ESRS standards have?